About Us

 Acting Treasurer: Joy Bowerman

-Synod Members: Georgia Roberts
+Synod Member: Georgia Roberts

-Alternate Synod Members: Pauline Adams
+Alternate Synod Member: Pauline Adams

-Warden (Rector’s): Suzanne Bisson – 613-224-7431 (Church Office)
+Warden (Rector’s): Joseph Amuah – 613-224-7431 (Church Office)

 Warden (People’s): Janis Perkin – 613-224-7431 (Church Office)

-Deputy Rector’s Warden: Joseph Amuah
+Deputy Rector’s Warden: Suzanne Bisson

 Deputy People’s Warden (Outgoing): John Hancock